| |

 a 808 clone, but the SID remains the masterpiece.

 It's a monophonic machine with three oscillators and lots of waveforms to mix and choose from.
-In
+In the Multi mode you can also play polyphonic sounds, like chords and pads.
+Gimmicks range from a

 great arpeggiator, special Drum and Bassline modes, wavetables and other jaw-dropping features,